MongoEngine/mongoengine/docs/guide/signals.rst

 ReferenceFields and Signals
 ---------------------------

-Currently `reverse_delete_rules` do not trigger signals on the other part of the relationship.
+Currently `reverse_delete_rule` does not trigger signals on the other part of the relationship.
 If this is required you must manually handle the reverse deletion.